 In the last few years, Jordan has become a very popular destination.
-In this travel guide you will find the top things to do and to see in this beautiful country.
+In this travel guide, you will find the top things to do and see in this beautiful country.

-Of all the countries I have visited in the last few years Jordan has a special place for me.
+Of all the countries I have visited in the last few years, Jordan has a special place for me.
 Maybe because before visiting it I didn’t know much about it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
-Whatever it was that made me fall in love with Jordan, I still love it and I would return there right away.
+Whatever made me fall in love with Jordan, I still love it, and I would return there immediately.

-Jordan is a place with a rich history and with incredible landscapes.
-Despite its proximity to countries where the political situation is not exactly stable, the people are extremely kind and I have never felt unsafe.
+Jordan is a place with a rich history and incredible landscapes.
+Despite its proximity to countries with unstable political situations, the people are extremely kind, and I have never felt unsafe.

-After visiting Jordan I wrote two articles about this country but in this post, I’ll talk specifically about how to organize a trip to Jordan and what to do and to see.
+After visiting Jordan, I wrote two articles about this country, but in this post, I’ll talk specifically about how to organize a trip to Jordan and what to do and see.

 When is the best time to visit Jordan?

-As I always advise, before planning a trip it’s a good idea to keep in mind the best time to visit the place.
-Unfortunately, most people don’t have the freedom to take time off whenever they want.
+As I always advise, it’s a good idea to consider the best time to visit the place before planning a trip.
+Unfortunately, most people are not free to take time off whenever they want.

-Summer is not a good time to travel to Jordan because it is extremely hot but if you have no other choice consider planning your itinerary optimizing as much as possible the early mornings and late afternoons.
+Summer is not a good time to travel to Jordan because it is extremely hot, but if you have no choice, consider planning your itinerary and optimizing as much as possible in the early mornings and late afternoons.

-The best time to visit Jordan is during Spring (between the end of March until the end of May) and in Autumn (from the end of September to the end of November).
+The best time to visit Jordan is during Spring (between the end of March and the end of May) and Autumn (from the end of September to the end of November).

 Is Jordan a safe country?

-This is probably the most frequently asked question for those who are thinking about visiting Jordan.
-The short answer is simply: yes, Jordan is a very safe country.
-I dedicated an entire article about this topic where I explained why Jordan is a safe country to visit.
+This is probably the most frequently asked question for those considering visiting Jordan.
+The short answer is yes, Jordan is a very safe country.
+I dedicated an entire article explaining why Jordan is a safe country to visit.

-Jordan is a country with a very moderate Muslim majority (rather secularized compared to neighboring nations).
+Jordan has a moderate Muslim majority, rather secularized compared to neighbouring countries.

 Useful info to organize your trip to Jordan

-Most people start their trip to the capital, Amman, but there is also a Ryanair flight to Aqaba, in the south.
-You can visit almost all the places I mention in the article using public transport but it would be better to rent a car.
-It’s clearly more expensive but you will save a lot of time and you will be able to see more things.
+Most people start their trip to the capital, Amman, but there is also a Ryanair flight to Aqaba in the south.
+You can visit almost all the places I mentioned in the article using public transport, but renting a car would be better.
+It’s more expensive, but you will save a lot of time and be able to see more things.

-To access most of the more important places in the country you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
-To save money I recommend you buy the Jordan Pass (here the official website) which gives you access to about 40 different areas and greatly reduces the price you would have to pay if you buy each ticket individually.
+To access most of the more important places in the country, you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
+To save money, I recommend you buy the Jordan Pass (here is the official website), which gives you access to about 40 different areas and greatly reduces the price you would have to pay if you buy each ticket individually.

-In addition, when you buy the Jordan Pass the cost of the visa is halved.
+In addition, when you buy the Jordan Pass, the visa cost is halved.
 Once purchased, the pass is valid for 12 months, but from the moment you start using it, it’s valid for 2 weeks only.
 There are three versions of the pass.
-I recommend you to buy the 80 JOD pass, which gives you access to Petra for 3 days.
+I recommend you buy the 80 JOD pass, which gives you access to Petra for 3 days.

 Top things to do and to see in Jordan

-Here some ideas to organize your trip in Jordan.
+Here are some ideas to organize your trip to Jordan.

 Amman is the capital and the largest city in the country.
-The modern buildings blend perfectly with the older houses and it is worth spending a couple of days in this beautiful city.
+The modern buildings blend perfectly with the older houses, and it is worth spending a few days in this beautiful city.

 One of the most important ones is the Roman Theater.

 The Citadel is considered a significant archaeological site thanks to the different civilizations that have occupied it.
-Roman, Byzantine, and Umayyad civilizations built some of the buildings you’ll see.
+Roman, Byzantine, and Umayyad civilizations built some of the buildings.

 - Souk Jara: famous for local handicrafts.
-It is located in Rainbow Street and is open only on Fridays from 10:00 am to 10:00 pm.
+It is located on Rainbow Street and is open only on Fridays from 10:00 am to 10:00 pm.

-- Souk El-Khodra: open every day, is the market where local people buy fresh fruit and vegetables.
-The address is: Al Hussein Bin Talal Mosque – King Talal St 1
+- Souk El-Khodra: open every day, it’s the market where local people buy fresh fruit and vegetables.
+The address is Al Hussein Bin Talal Mosque – King Talal St 1

-- Farmers Market: in this market, you can find organic fruits and vegetables.
+- Farmers Market: you can find organic fruits and vegetables in this market.
 It’s open only on Saturdays from 10:00 to 16:00 near The Winemaker (Arar St, Amman, Jordan)

-- Souk El-Sagha: if you feel like buying some gold or jewels this market is for you.
-It’s located in Downtown, King Faysal Square
+- Souk El-Sagha: if you like buying gold or jewels, this market is for you.
+It’s located in Downtown King Faysal Square

 - Nour al Barakah: another market where you can find organic fruits and vegetables (at least some of them).
 It’s located at Al Ahwaz Street

-Regarding the accommodation, in Amman, there are options for all the budgets.
-If you want to indulge in some luxury I suggest you stay here.
+Regarding accommodation, in Amman, there are options for all budgets.
+If you want to indulge in luxury, I suggest you stay here.

 The ideal starting point to explore Jerash is the Arch of Hadrian, built in 129 AD.
-Among the ruins, there is also a theater that is still used today for concerts.
+Among the ruins, there is also a theatre still used today for concerts.
 It has about 3000 seats.